Slovak Americans: Eighteenth century

-Nineteenth century
+19th century

 During the American Civil War, Abraham Lincoln approved a request to organize a military company named the "Lincoln Riflemen of Slavonic Origin."
 This first volunteer unit from Chicago, which included many Slovaks, fought in the Civil War and was eventually incorporated into the 24th Illinois Infantry Regiment.
 Slovak immigrant, Samuel Figuli, fought in the Civil War, owned a plantation in Virginia, and later joined an exploratory expedition to the North Pole.

 Large scale Slovak immigration to the United States began in the 1870s with the forced magyarization policies of the Hungarian government.
 Because U.S. immigration officials did not keep separate records for each ethnic group within the Austro-Hungarian Empire, it is impossible to determine the exact number of Slovak immigrants who entered the United States.
 Between 1880 and the mid-1920s, approximately 500,000 Slovaks immigrated to the United States.
 More than half of Slovak immigrants settled in Pennsylvania.
 Other popular destinations included Ohio, Illinois, New York and New Jersey.
 Also, Slovak, Arkansas was founded in 1894 by the Slovak Colonization Company.